mekkanog/SportyTestTask/README.md

 - Python 3.10 or newer;
 - Google Chrome for the default UI test run.
 Firefox and Edge are also supported by the WebDriver fixture;
-- network access to the application under test.

 Clone the repository, open its directory, and create a virtual environment: